barryclark/jekyll-now/_posts/2017-10-28-The-curious-case-of-the-concurrency-conundrum.md

 Let’s take a look at some of the problems in the above illustration:

-1. The parallel excecution causes Action A2 to be lost because:
+1. The parallel execution causes Action A2 to be lost because:
   1. A2 ran not knowing that A1 was performed by the client before itself.
   2. Finished before A1 and it was overwritten after A1 finishes.